IrisChase/reprodyne/README.md

 Errors are likewise the same for validators but they will additionally raise a playback error if the stored value is different from the provided one.

-Currently, validators can validate strings and hashes of bitmaps.
+Currently, interceptors can intercept doubles and validators can validate strings and hashes of bitmaps.
+This will be extended in the future.

 # Learn by Example